-We currently charge $40 per month for an individual, family or student membership because we’re new and someone is generously subsidizing our rent.
-Our membership fees will eventually increase to $60, $75 and $50 but you can lock in our “introductory” rate by paying in advance.
+We are currently charging $40 per month for an individual, family or student membership.
+Our membership fees will eventually increase, but you can lock in our “introductory” rate by paying in advance.

-Yes, on our Thursday “Open” nights from 6 PM until about 10 PM.
+Yes, during our two weekly open houses on Thursdays from 6 to 10 PM and on Saturdays from 11 AM to 3 PM.
 We invite you to bring your projects to work on or help us with ours.
-We also encourage you to bring things you’ve made to show others, or to just come to see the makerspace or meet other “makers.”
-Sorry, but for safety reasons you won’t be allowed to use dangerous or fragile tools unless you have a considerable amount of experience and can prove it.
+We also encourage you to bring things you’ve made to show others, or to just come to see the Makerspace or meet other “makers.”
+Sorry, but for safety and insurance reasons you can’t use our woodworking shop and some of other other tools.